Sexual orientation and LGBTQ

 You do not need to decide your sexual orientation.
 Your sexual orientation can also change throughout your life.

 Having done something sexual with a person of a certain gender does not necessarily mean that you have that sexual orientation.
+Similarly, you do not have to have done something sexual with someone to have a particular sexual orientation.

 You cannot tell a person’s sexual orientation by looking at them.
 This does not affect interests or appearance.